 - be used for our local regional and bioregional groups’ promotional newsletters and websites

-- inform local and regional newspapers, radio stations (such as the regional stations of ABC Local radio in Australia), community radio stations, influential bloggers and networkers and regional groups on social media of your event and invite them to attend and report on it (working media is traditional not charged for entry)
+- inform local and regional newspapers, radio stations (such as the regional stations of ABC Local Radio in Australia), community radio stations, influential bloggers and networkers and regional groups on social media of your event; invite them to attend and report on it (working media is not charged for entry)

-- email poster and flyers to our local council contacts, local media, other groups in your community, local networkers, people we know who will spread the word about your IPD event.
+- email posters and flyers to our local council contacts, local media, other groups in your community, local networkers, and people we know who will spread the word about your IPD event.

-We ask that you take photos to document your event and upload them to the International Permaculture Day Instagram, Facebook and Twitter using the #permacultureday hashtag.
-We also ask that you write up a short report with a photo of your event so it can be uploaded onto the website as a record of what happened in 2018.
+We ask that you take photos to document your event and upload them to the International Permaculture Day Instagram, Facebook and Twitter using the #internationalpermacultureday hashtag.

-Ensure that if we intending to fundraise that we have met all legal obligations in our area.
+Ensure that if we intend to fundraise we have met all legal obligations in our area.